ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 ### Project Management

 Once your application has been accepted you will be notified that a project has be created and cloud access is ready.
-Projects are managed through CUmulus's graphical management interface: [cumulus.rc.colorado.edu/](cumulus.rc.colorado.edu/).
-Project owners can access the CUmulus management interface with InCommon Federation (select this option from the authentication pull-down).
+Projects are managed through CUmulus's graphical management interface at: [cumulus.rc.colorado.edu/](cumulus.rc.colorado.edu/).
+Project owners can access the CUmulus management interface with InCommon Federation (select the "InCommon Federation" from the authentication pull-down).

 ![](cumulus/login.png)

-The first attempt to login will fail because you have not been assigned to any groups or roles.
-Once you have attempted to login respond to the email that your project was set up and your username will be processed.
+The first attempt to login will automatically fail because you have not been assigned to any groups or roles.
+Once you have attempted to login please respond to your acceptance email that you have attempted to login and your username will be processed.

-Once your username is processed you will be able to login, you will land on the "Overview page" which provides information about your project (computing, volume, and network usage).
+Once your username is processed you will be able to login.
+The landing page for CUmulus is the "Overview page" which provides you basic information about your project (compute, volume, and network usage).
 You can select a period of time to query usage below the main overview graphics as well as view all current vm instances.

 ![](cumulus/overview.png)